amnn/typed-geomlab-report/report.md

 From \textbf{Located Token} streams, the parser builds \textbf{Located Sugar} ASTs.
 Previously, the parser built abstract syntax trees (ASTs), $t::\mathbf{Sugar}$, by combining sub-trees, $s_1,\ldots,s_k::\mathbf{Sugar}$, using a function $f::\mathbf{Sugar}\to\cdots\to\mathbf{Sugar}$, whereas now, we build labelled trees, $\overline{t}::\mathbf{Located~Sugar}$, from labelled sub-trees, $\overline{s}_1,\ldots,\overline{s}_k::\mathbf{Located~Sugar}$.

 One solution would be to modify all constructing function to accept and return \textbf{Located Sugar} terms, but this leads to repeated logic.
-A better solution is to alter the notion of \textit{function application} to one where ``applying'' $f$ to labelled sub-trees, applies the function to the values --- in the canonical sense --- and uses a sensible operation (Figure\ \ref{fig:span-monoid}) to combine labels also.
+A better solution is to alter the notion of \textit{function application} to one where ``applying'' $f$ to labelled sub-trees applies the function to the values --- in the canonical sense --- and uses a sensible operation (Figure\ \ref{fig:span-monoid}) to combine labels also.

 \begin{figure}
   \caption{The combination of spans $s$ and $t$ starts at the lowest line/column/offset in the file of either $s$ or $t$, and ends at the highest offset.
 We make this operation \textit{monoidal}, by introducing a unit span, \textbf{Floating}, representing a location outside the source file.
 Combining \textbf{Floating} with any other span $t$, yields $t$.}\label{fig:span-monoid}